Sherwin Williams Tinsmith: LRV, Undertones and a Little More

-Tinsmith has an LRV of 57, making it a light depth paint colour.
+Tinsmith has an LRV of 57, making it a light depth paint color.
 However, it’s not fresh and bright as it’s on the LOW end of the light range.
-If you have a super bright room, Tinsmith will hold its colour a bit better than some other light gray paint colours which will wash-out a bit more.
+If you have a super bright room, Tinsmith will hold its color a bit better than some other light gray paint colors which will wash-out a bit more.

 Not sure what LRV is?
 It could save your paint lovin’ life – read all about it HERE.

 What are the undertones of Tinsmith?
 Will it look like a TRUE gray?
 Will it look blue, purple or green?